nocussing15/Calorie-Tracker-/README.md

 #### How the Program Works:
-1.The Program will ask for:
+1. The Program will ask for:
     - a date (ex:01/01/2023)
     - your meal (ex: Breakfast, Lunch, Dinner,Snack)
-    - what food did you eat? (ex: Egg, chicken, coffee, beans, rice) 2.Please make sure to enter in the information following the examples format per input 3.When you open the program you will notice a note, all the food quantity is measured by 100g.
+    - what food did you eat? (ex: Egg, chicken, coffee, beans, rice)
+2. Please make sure to enter in the information following the examples format per input
+3. When you open the program you will notice a note, all the food quantity is measured by 100g.
 So if you enter chicken, the calories calculated will be for 100g of chicken.

 #### Future:
 As of now...